-Gopher Holes In The Yard – (What You Should Do)
+Gopher Holes In The Yard (What To Do)

 Gophers can be quite a nuisance to the yard and vegetation, creating multiple holes daily.